 - a) ECO: When a change to an existing product is required due to manufacturing issues, errors in documentation, design improvements, etc., utilize the ECO process.
 ECO's could include: - 1) Specifications and/or drawings that are maintained and describe standard products based on proven and approved designs. - 2) Custom designs or design modifications that are maintained based on specified customer requirements and may include special features not required by other customers. - 3) When a CBO achieves sufficient sales or recurring sales as to become a standard defined product. - b) CBO: When an existing product is to be modified or changed to meet specific customer requirements, sales and/or marketing generates a request to enter a new product into the system using the CBO process.
 CBO products are intended to be special orders.
 When sufficient sales or recurring sales are observed, the CBO will be converted into a standard product configuration via the ECO process. - c) NPD: New product development consists of new designs or major design changes, and is controlled and documented using the Toll Gate (TG) process.
-The TG process is a multiple stage gate development process with defined deliverables and approvals by the Product Planning Group (PPG) required to proceed to the subsequent stage gates.
+The TG process is a multiple stage gate development process with defined deliverables and approvals by the Lean Portfolio Management (LPM) process required to proceed to the subsequent stage gates.

-The level of product development and planning is according to the following process: Customer service refers all nonstandard sales requests to the regional sales manager or applications engineer, who enter the information (if applicable) into the SFDC database.
-The RM / apps engineer determines if the request is a CBO.
+The level of product development and planning is according to the following process: Customer service refers all non-standard sales requests to the regional sales manager (RSM) or Applications Engineer (AE), who enters the information (if applicable) into the SFDC database.
+The RSM / apps engineer determines if the request is a CBO.
 If so a CBO is initiated.
-If not, the top opportunities or unmet needs are referred to the staff level at Growth Greenhouse meeting.
-At the Growth Greenhouse meeting the GM and his direct reporting staff decide if this opportunity is: a) a CBO, b) a TG new product development activity or, c) is not to be pursued further.
-If the opportunity is determined to be a TG project, it is referred to PPG for further action.
-PPG approves new products and is tracked in the PPG Dashboard.
-The PPG determines, based on the scope of the project, which projects go into the active Toll Gate process.
-TG projects can, and are more typically, identified as an outcome of strategic planning or other inputs not related specifically via customer service and sales channels.
-In these cases, the TG process is initiated and brought to PPG to determine feasibility and assign resources.
+If not, the top opportunities or unmet needs are referred to the staff level at Growth Board or Lean Portfolio Management (LPM) meeting.
+At the Growth Board or LPM meeting the GM and his direct reporting staff decide if this opportunity is: a) a CBO, b) a TG new product development activity or, c) is not to be pursued further.
+If the opportunity is determined to be a TG project, it is referred to LPM for further action.
+LPM approves new products and is tracked in the LPM Dashboard.
+The LPM determines, based on the scope of the project, which projects go into the active Toll Gate process.